 While some individuals seek nasal surgery to improve the function of their nose and address breathing issues, many others are looking to improve the appearance of the nose.
 Patients may be unhappy with the nose they were born with or how it has changed due to aging or injury.
 Whatever the reason for seeking nasal surgery, the result is a more attractive, well-functioning nose that balances the other facial features for an overall more beautiful facial appearance.

 Candidates for rhinoplasty are generally in good health and have realistic expectations for improving the appearance and/or function of their nose.
 When it comes to younger patients, most surgeons advise that surgery only be performed once the nose has reached its full growth which occurs around the age of 14 for girls and a bit later for boys.
-During consultation, Dr. Smith will take many factors into account to determine whether or not rhinoplasty is right for you.
+During the consultation, our surgeons will take many factors into account to determine whether or not rhinoplasty is right for you.
 Some of the more common things that individuals seek to change include a hump or bump on the nose, an overly large or overly small nose, an unattractive angle between the nose and upper lip, large or flared nostrils, and a bulbous or drooping tip.

-Rhinoplasty is typically performed with general anesthesia and can compliment a facelift.
+Rhinoplasty is typically performed with general anesthesia and can complement a facelift.
 There are two basic approaches used in rhinoplasty: open rhinoplasty and closed rhinoplasty.
 With closed rhinoplasty, all incisions are confined to the inside of the nostrils which allows for no visible scarring.
 With open rhinoplasty, a very small incision is made on the strip of skin that separates the nostrils on the underside of the nose.
 While open rhinoplasty will result in a scar, it is very well-camouflaged.